You are here

 This network was created in summer 2016; members are either African nationals, living in Africa or elsewhere, or other Linacre members with a strong link or interest in the continent.
 Current members number over 300, and include links with 35 African countries.
-The only physical meetings, to date, have taken place in College, organised by our enthusiastic representatives, Ndjodi Ndeunyema (Namibia), Grace Pam (Nigeria), and Boipelo Tshwene-Mauchaza (Botswana), though there are plans afoot for a gathering in Kenya.
-With 4 current Linacre scholarships for African students, one of which, Norman & Ivy Lloyd, dates back to the early 1990s, there is a strong African presence in College.
+The only physical meetings, to date, have taken place in College, organised by our enthusiastic representatives, Ndjodi Ndeunyema (Namibia), Ruth Nyabuto (Kenya), and Boipelo Tshwene-Mauchaza (Botswana), though there are plans afoot for a gathering in Kenya.
+With four current Linacre scholarships for African students, one of which, Norman & Ivy Lloyd, dates back to the early 1990s, there is a strong African presence in College.
 Typically there are annually over 30 students from Africa, which is around 10% of the total of African students in Oxford.
 We are delighted that the President of the Oxford University Africa Society, 2017-2018 is a Linacre member, Ndjodi Ndeunyema, doing a DPhil in Law.

 E-mail bulletins are sent to the Network four times a year, to deepen the network, and further engage its members.